Alec-Reyes/MgReyesCastillio/README.md

 Virtual cube: A usable 3d Rubik's cube rendered in 2d for your visualization and theory-testing.
 (Not promised)
 CFOP: A more advanced but faster step-by-step process on the CFOP method.
 OLL: A list of algorithms for the OLL step of the CFOP method.
-Pll: A list of algorithms for the PLL step of the CFOP method.
+PLL: A list of algorithms for the PLL step of the CFOP method.

 ## Wireframe: